fireship-io/fireship.io/content/courses/stripe-js/_index.md

 {{< figure src="/courses/stripe-js/img/review-scssat.png" alt="I’ve just finished your Stripe course.
 I want to give you the following feedback" >}}

 <div class="box box-red">
     This course has been deprecated.
-A completely new Stripe course will replace this content in the near future (Fall 2022).
+A completely new Stripe course will replace this content in the near future (Spring 2023).
 </div>

 The **Stripe Payments JavaScript Course** is a project-based guide to building fullstack payment solutions on the web with Node.js and React.